The immortal ‘Frogeye’ Sprite was a quintessentially British design, but could its roots have lain further West?

-Realising the car couldn’t be produced economically in the US, a deal was forged with BMC in the UK (Fiat had also been approached) to develop and build the Metropolitan using a monocoque body to Nash’s design, mated to a BMC B-Series 1200 cc engine, transmission and parts-bin suspension.
-Introduced in 1953, and built at Longbridge in four distinct series’ until 1961, the car was sold as a Nash, a Hudson, and an Austin with close to 100,000 made in all.
+Realising the car couldn’t be produced economically in the US, a deal was reached with Leonard Lord at the British Motor Corporation (Fiat had also been approached) to develop and build the Metropolitan using a monocoque body of Nash’s design, mated to a BMC B-Series 1200 cc engine, transmission and parts-bin suspension.
+Introduced in 1953 and built at Longbridge in four distinct series until 1961, the car was sold as a Nash, a Hudson, and an Austin with close to 100,000 made in all.

 All roads seemingly lead to Longbridge; Donald Healey also finding his way there, having inked a deal with BMC’s Leonard Lord to produce the Healey 100 sportscar following its rapturous reception in 1952.
 Discussions between Lord and Healey continued through 1956 and both men agreed upon a scheme to produce a new compact sports model to supplant the soon to be discontinued MG Midget series.

-The intention was for a cheap and cheerful two seater which “a chap could keep in his bike shed”.
-Aimed at the footloose motorist who could afford a Morris Minor, but wanted a sportscar, the car’s design was overseen by Geoffrey Healey and would employ a stressed monocoque bodyshell, mated to off the shelf BMC componentry – mostly from Austin (A35 engine and front suspension) and Morris (Minor rack & pinion steering).
+The intention was for a cheap and cheerful two-seater which “a chap could keep in his bike shed”.
+Aimed at the footloose motorist who could afford a Morris Minor, but wanted a sportscar, the car’s design was overseen by Geoffrey Healey and would employ a stressed semi-unitary bodyshell, mated to off the shelf BMC componentry – mostly from Austin (A35 engine and front suspension) and Morris (Minor rack & pinion steering).

 With a healthy power to weight ratio, fine handling and sharp steering, the Austin-Healey Sprite proved a sensation when it was introduced in 1958, bringing up to date two-seater thrills to a UK generation newly free of austerity.
 The Frogeye quickly acquitted itself in competition, with class wins in both rallying and on the track.
 Exported to the US market from 1959, it quickly developed a firm following.

-Cute without being coy, and with road behaviour to match its promise, the Frogeye avoided the pejoratives normally associated with small, the pert, and the pretty.
+Cute without being coy, and with road behaviour to match its promise, the Frogeye avoided the pejoratives normally associated with small and comely.
 Built by MG at Abingdon, the Sprite was produced in this form until 1961 (the same year Metropolitan production ceased, incidentally), being supplanted by the more contemporarily styled Sprite Mark 2.

 We’ve come a long way from the innocent days of the 1950s.
 Nobody in the US-centric West would dare contemplate such flagrant non-aggression now.
 No one but Japan of course, where a thriving Kei-car scene allows the fun, frivolous and fanciful compact two-seater to live on in hearts, minds and fevered imaginations.